-Kamensky Cohen & Riechelson is a highly respected law firm with a track record of success when it comes to workers’ compensation claims in New Jersey and Pennsylvania.
+Cohen & Riechelson is a highly respected law firm with a track record of success when it comes to workers’ compensation claims in New Jersey and Pennsylvania.
 Our experienced lawyers have more than 40 years of experience assisting injured workers throughout Mercer County, NJ, including Princeton, East Windsor, and Hightstown.
 We are committed to serving the best interests of clients; that’s why you can count on us to help you obtain maximum compensation for your respiratory or pulmonary injuries.
-Call KCR today to explore your legal options.
+Call CR today to explore your legal options.

 Causes of Lung and Respiratory Injuries in Mercer County, New Jersey

 Workers can suffer lung injuries when they are exposed to toxic substances, chemicals, and fumes in the workplace.
 Most often, the injured employee endured repeated and lengthy exposure to toxins in the air.
 Additionally, if you suffer a blunt trauma to the lungs, you could develop a severe respiratory problem.